yadage/yadage-workflows/lhcb/rootexamples/dummy-fit/README.md

 # ROOT example

-This ROOT example mimics a physics analysis, where normally the data is first processed and then presented in graphical form.
+This ROOT example mimics a physics analysis, where normally the data is first processed and then presented in a graphical form.

 This example uses ROOT package [RooFit](https://root.cern.ch/roofit), and it runs with ROOT 6.
 The code was taken from [here](https://root.cern.ch/root/html/tutorials/roofit/rf502_wspacewrite.C.html) and [here](https://root.cern.ch/root/html/tutorials/roofit/rf503_wspaceread.C.html), and it was slightly modified.